Better World Books Reading Challenge – A Book that Rewrites History

 Better World Book Challenge 3 – A Childhood Favorite

 In The Hiding Place by Corrie ten Boom, the author and her family lived in Haarlem in the Netherlands in 1940 when the Nazis invaded.
 As Calvinists, they saw it as their duty to help God’s people and set about creating a hiding place in their home for Jewish people that came to them for refuge.
 The Hiding Place follows their quest to save those they could and their ultimate capture and internment.
 Continue reading The Hiding Place by Corrie ten Boom

 Twelve Days In May: Freedom Ride 1961 by Larry Dane Brimner, chronicles the journey of 13 black and white Civil Rights Activists from Washington D.C. to New Orleans.
 The riders planned a protest of the southern states ignoring two Supreme Court rulings that segregation on buses crossing state lines was unconstitutional.
 The protest was meant to be peaceful and shine a light on the nonobservance of the rulings in the south.
 What met them on their journey was violence and hate.
 Continue reading Twelve Days In May: Freedom Ride 1961 by Larry Dane Brimner

 In 1951, Tobacco Farmer Henrietta Lacks died of cervical cancer.
 Before her death, cervical cells were harvested without her consent and became the first human cells to grow in a lab.
 They would grow an entire generation of new cells in a 24-hour period.
 Over the years those cells, known as HeLa to scientists, became a hot commodity in the scientific world standing at the forefront of some of the greatest medical breakthroughs, but Henrietta Lacks remained largely unknown.
 Unknown — until her daughter started looking to find out more about the mother she’d never known.
 The Immortal Life of Henrietta Lacks by Rebecca Skloot is her story.
 Continue reading The Immortal Life of Henrietta Lacks by Rebecca Skloot

 The Life and the Adventures of a Haunted Convict by Austin Reed is the nineteenth-century account of his life as a free, black man born in 1823 who spent his life between hard labor, indentured servitude and incarceration at America’s first industrial prison.
 The recently discovered manuscript written when Reed was still in prison was authenticated by Yale scholar, Caleb Smith and includes letters written by Reed later in his life.
 Continue reading The Life and the Adventures of a Haunted Convict by Austin Reed

-The Frood is an examination of the influences and impact of the late Douglas Adams on British comedy, his most famous work, The Hitchhikers Guide to the Galaxy and his legacy.
+The Frood: The Authorised & Very Official History of Douglas Adams & The Hitchhiker’s Guide to the Galaxy by Jem Roberts is an examination of the influences and impact of the late Douglas Adams on British comedy, his most famous work, The Hitchhikers Guide to the Galaxy and his legacy.

-Over the years, Karen Tintori got hints of matters that no one in the family would talk about.
+In Unto the Daughters: The Legacy of an Honor Killing in a Sicilian-American Family by Karen Tintori, the author writes about hints of matters that no one in the family would talk about.
 When the sister became the “one they got rid of” as a result of her aunt’s slip of the tongue, Tintori felt compelled to pursue the secret that her family had kept for many years.
 The author takes the reader on the process from innocent genealogy research to a deep secret uncovered.

 If you are looking for books dealing with human rights, check out those that have been reviewed on this homepage.
 Our main post with an overview of books and movies were reviewed for human rights day 2016 will be published later.
 At the moment, enjoy the Rabid Reader’s Book List for Human Rights Day 2016 and make sure to visit this site later.